Indian Customs Alcohol Allowance And Duty (2023 Guide)

 • Total payable Duty: Rs 3000

-Please note that this duty is calculated above the Indian Customs alcohol allowance.
+Please note that this duty is calculated only beyond the Indian Customs alcohol allowance.

 Norms for Import of Alcohol / Cigarettes as Baggage

-• Alcoholic liquor or Wine or beer up to 2 litres
+• Alcoholic liquor, wine, or beer up to 2 litres.

 Alcoholic Beverages

-Alcoholic drinks and tobacco products imported in excess of free allowance are chargeable to Customs duty at the rates applicable to their commercial imports as per the Customs Tariff Act, 1975.
+Alcoholic drinks and tobacco products exceeding the free allowance are subject to Customs duty based on the rates applicable to their commercial imports in accordance with the Customs Tariff Act of 1975.

 Customs Allowance and Duty on Cigarettes